 Countries with High English Proficiency Are More Innovative.
 Jack Ma, the founder of Alibaba, is one of the world’s most successful Internet entrepreneurs.

 But Ma has never written a line of code.
 He did not train as an engineer.
 Instead, Ma studied English in college, and worked as an English teacher and translator before diving into entrepreneurship.
 That doesn’t surprise me.
 Ma’s bilingualism helped him work effectively across cultures and borders, and to pick up on global trends that gave him a critical edge in the 1990s as the Internet arrived in China.
 When we think of innovation, we tend to think of smart, technically trained people sitting in a room coming up with game-changing ideas.
-In a global economy, English facilitates those connections. *****Countries where workers are best at English.
+In a global economy, English facilitates those connections.
+For the past five years we have produced the EF English Proficiency Index, an analysis of the state of global English proficiency.
+In our most recent report, we’ve applied that analytical lens to national metrics of innovation.
+Of course, correlation does not equal causation. *****Countries where workers are best at English.
 In the aviation industry, miscommunication can be fatal.

 More than 1,000 deaths in plane crashes have been due to communication failures, often between crews that speak English and crews that don’t.
 Since 2001, English has been the international language of pilots and air traffic controllers, and airlines across the world have invested in English training programs for pilots, flight attendants, and other customer-facing staff.
 In its pivot to English, the aviation industry is not unique: Around the world, companies and industries are recognizing the need for a lingua franca, or common language.